ITV has confirmed the mid-series return of Vera, with season 11 restarting in the New Year.

 The series is based on Ann Cleeves’ Vera novels, with Cleeves' latest Christmas-set Vera book, The Darkest Evening, hitting the shelves back in 2020 and offering plenty of opportunities for adaptation.

 How many episodes are in Vera series 11?

-There will likely be four standalone episodes, each of them feature length, as in previous series.
+There will be six standalone episodes, each of them feature length, as in previous series.

-Although the Vera cast hasn’t yet been confirmed, it will likely feature Brenda Blethyn, of course, as the eponymous Vera, alongside Kenny Doughty returning as Detective Sergeant Aiden Healy who has worked hard to prove himself as DCI Stanhope’s trustworthy partner.
+The Vera cast features Brenda Blethyn, of course, as the eponymous Vera, alongside Kenny Doughty returning as Detective Sergeant Aiden Healy who has worked hard to prove himself as DCI Stanhope's trustworthy partner.

 Rounding out the investigative team are Jon Morrison as DC Kenny Lockhart and Riley Jones as DC Mark Edwards.
 And then there's Ibinabo Jack who portrays DC Jacqueline Williams, a transfer from the Fraud Squad in series eight.

 Paul Kaye joined the cast as pathologist Dr Malcolm Donahue (above) back in series nine.
 "Paul brings a very interesting dynamic to his character and the show," Blethyn said of the casting.
 "Malcolm is very stern which can often come across as him being rude.
 He is there to get a very serious job done so he doesn’t hold back if he feels Vera is overstepping the mark or cross examining his work."

 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.

 Vera has gained a reputation for its breathtaking landscapes and backdrops from the North East, and series 11 will hopefully be no exception.